A microscopic model of wave-function dephasing and decoherence in the double-slit experiment: The double-slit experiment

-where ${\bar { \bar {\cal B}}}$ is a symmetric matrix, required by the unitarity conditions upon the time evolution.
-We have used the notation $\bar c = (c_1, c_2, ..., c_R)$ and $\bar d_2 = (d_{\vec n})$, etc. Note the structure of the equations; the coefficient of the term on the right side for every pair of parameters is the same.
+Note the structure of the equations; the coefficient of the term on the right side for every pair of parameters (say $(a,b)$) is the same.
 The structure of the above is